DFE-Digital/teacher-services-cloud/documentation/aks-upgrade.md

 3. If the failure message contains like this "Eviction failed with Too many Requests error.
 This is often caused by a restrictive Pod Disruption Budget (PDB) policy"
 4. Delete the PDB policy and then run following azure cli to resume upgrade.
        -  az aks nodepool upgrade --cluster-name cluster-name -g resource-group -n node-pool-name -k aks-version
+5. Check Node Status Regularly.
+      1. Regularly monitor the status of nodes in your Kubernetes cluster.
+If a node is stuck in 'Ready,SchedulingDisabled' state, follow these steps.
+      2. Describe the Node :
+            1. Use the following command to describe the node and understand the reason for the status:
+                1.  ``` kubectl describe node <node-name>  ```
+                2. Look for reasons in the output.
+For  example, you might see :
+                                  - ``` Eviction blocked by Too many Requests (usually a pdb): claim-additional-payments-for-teaching-production-worker-64dqxw ```.
+     3. Check the Pod Status
+         1. Identify the problematic pod mentioned in the node description.
+Check its status using:
+               1.  ``` kubectl get pods -n <namespace> | grep <pod-name>  ```
+                   1. Example : ``` srtl-production        claim-additional-payments-for-teaching-production-worker-64dqxw   0/1     CrashLoopBackOff ```.
+      4. Handle Pods in CrashLoopBackOff State:
+         1. If the pod is in a ``` CrashLoopBackOff ``` state, it might be preventing the node from scheduling new pods
+         2. Scale down the problematic pod to resolve the issue.
+For example, if it is part of a deployment, you can scale down the deployment
+         3.  ``` kubectl scale deployment <deployment-name> --replicas=0 -n <namespace>  ```